 A graduate of Aberystwyth University and Cardiff University, he has worked for BBC Wales, the Welsh Language Board and Ceredigion County Council where he was Assistant Director of Education responsible for Cultural Services, Youth Services, Adult Community Learning, Work-Based Learning and the Welsh Language.
 He joined Aberystwyth University in September 2013 as Pro Vice-Chancellor for the Welsh Language, Culture and External Relations.
-He is Vice-Chair of Mudiad Meithrin, the main voluntary sector provider of Welsh-medium early years care and education and a member of the First Minister’s Welsh Language Partnership Council, advising Welsh Government on its Welsh Language Strategy.
+He is Chair of Mudiad Meithrin, the main voluntary sector provider of Welsh-medium early years care and education and a member of the First Minister’s Welsh Language Partnership Council, advising Welsh Government on its Welsh Language Strategy.

 Dr Morgan is a member of the Project Board and the University Executive Team.
 He will be supported by a range of skill sets that already exist within the organisation, including the Director of Estates Development, the Director of Finance, together with a dedicated Project Director assigned to the project in line with the University’s other Major Projects.

 Towards the end of 2017, Jim O’Rourke was appointed as manager of the Old College project.

 An Aber alum and a former Chief Executive of Urdd Gobaith Cymru, Jim set up a project management consultancy in 2004.